massimocaprinali/cloud-foundry-public/nodejs-hooks.md

 The SDK for Node.js buildpack includes the Dynatrace hook.
 Dynatrace enables application monitoring of Node.js applications.
 Learn more about using the Dynatrace hook in the buildpack in the [Dynatrace documentation ![External link icon](../../icons/launch-glyph.svg "External link icon")]( https://www.dynatrace.com/support/help/cloud-platforms/cloud-foundry/application-only/deploy-oneagent-on-cloud-foundry-for-application-only-monitoring/){: new_window}.

-When following instructions in third-party documentation, remember to use the `ibmcloud cf` command instead of `cf` to run commands for your {{site.data.keyword.Bluemix_notm}} buildpack.
+When following instructions in third-party documentation, remember to use the `ibmcloud cf` command instead of `cf` to run commands for your {{site.data.keyword.cloud_notm}} buildpack.
 {: tip}